shubhangi0504/Django_Tutorial/README.md

 # Django_Tutorial
-This repository contains day wise Django tutorial for learning
+This repository contains day wise Django tutorial for learning.
+Code folder contains django application which will be developed step by step.